-7. CHDO Activity
+8. CHDO Activity

+(Breakdown on page 5 chart)

 Activity: CHDO Activity

+Source: HOME

-Source: HOME Matrix Code: Homebuyer
+Matrix Code: Homebuyer

 National Objective: Low/Mod Housing Benefit

 Affordable Housing

 Eligibility Citation: 24 CFR Parts 92.205 & 300

 Objective: Provide Decent Housing

 Outcome: Affordability

-Proposed accomplishments: 2 affordable single-family
+Proposed accomplishments: 3 affordable single-family

 homes constructed

 Community Housing Development Organizations (CHDO) are nonprofit organizations whose purpose is to provide decent and affordable housing for low-to-moderate-income individuals and/or families.
 The City is required to set aside a minimum of (15%) of its HOME funds for CHDO activities that focus on housing development activities in which qualified CHDOs are the owners, developers and/or sponsors of the housing.
-Currently the City has two certified CHDOs: Habitat for Humanity of Goldsboro-Wayne, Inc. and Rebuilding Broken Places, CDC.
+Currently the City has three certified CHDOs for: Habitat for Humanity of Goldsboro-Wayne, Inc.; Rebuilding Broken Places, CDC; and Goldsboro Development Corporation.